wkumari/draft-wkumari-dnsop-extended-error/README.md

    Reference:  Section 4.18

    INFO-CODE:  18
-   Purpose:  Answering with stale/cached NXDOMAIN data
+   Purpose:  Filtered
    Reference:  Section 4.19

    INFO-CODE:  19
-   Purpose:  Lame
+   Purpose:  Answering with stale/cached NXDOMAIN data
    Reference:  Section 4.20

    INFO-CODE:  20
-   Purpose:  Deprecated
+   Purpose:  Lame
    Reference:  Section 4.21

    INFO-CODE:  21
+   Purpose:  Deprecated
+   Reference:  Section 4.22

+   INFO-CODE:  22
    Purpose:  No Reachable Authority
-   Reference:  Section 4.21
+   Reference:  Section 4.22

 6. Security Considerations

-   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validaion issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get any of the protections which DNSSEC should provide.
+   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validaion

+Kumari, et al.          Expires February 10, 2020              [Page 10]

+Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

+   issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get any of the protections which DNSSEC should provide.
 This is very similar to a kid asking his mother if